felixrieseberg/slack-archive/README.md

-# Slack Archive: Export your Slack workspace as static HTML
+# Export your Slack workspace as static HTML

 Alright, so you want to export all your messages on Slack.
 You want them in a format that you can still enjoy in 20 years.
 This tool will help you do that.